carlosplanchon/firmauy/docs/usage.md

 firmauy verify-xml signed.xml --json
 ```

-Trust anchors are resolved in order: `--ca-file`, then the cache (`firmauy fetch-cas`), then the
-bundled certificates.
-With `--no-trust`, verification reports signature integrity only (level 1).

 **Trusted timestamps and long-term validation (XAdES-T).** By default a XAdES-T timestamp is only
 checked to *bind* to the signature.
 Its TSA is not validated, so the `genTime` is shown as asserted,
 not verified.
 Pass `--tsa-ca <tsa-bundle.pem>` (the timestamping authority's certificate) to